FAQ

 Players are responsible for contacting each other to arrange match times.
 On the first day of each season, players receive notification that their schedule is available in their Gladiator portal.
 The schedule includes the name of opponents with their contact information.
 Matches are usually scheduled for evenings or weekends but can be played at any mutually agreed time.
 Quickly view your opponents availability in the Gladiator portal to streamline coordinating the best time for both of you.

-Probably.
+Most likely!
 There are several features of our flexible scheduling format that make this possible.
-First, you can play any of your matches on the schedule ahead of time.
-Second, you can take a “rain check” once per season, which enables you to play the match at any point before the season ends.
+You can play any of your matches on the schedule ahead of time or out of order as long as all match scores are entered by the final deadline at the end of the season.

 Skill Levels & Placement